Saturday, Sep. 14, 2019 | 4:00 PM

 The use of contrast is equally as important in music.
 In NOW’s season opener, we explore four outstanding musical works that embrace contrast in their musical narratives and confront the listener with tension and conflict before eventually restoring balance.

-Grieg's Holberg Suite and Bacewicz's Concerto for String Orchestra strive to combine tradition with modernity, while Herman’s Pyscho Suite, the famous soundtrack to Alfred Hitchcock’s cinema classic, follows one man’s descent into madness.
+Grieg's Holberg Suite and Bacewicz's Concerto for String Orchestra strive to combine tradition with modernity, while Herman’s Pyscho: A Narrative for String Orchestra, the famous soundtrack to Alfred Hitchcock’s cinema classic, follows one man’s descent into madness.
 Finally, Shostakovich’s First Piano Concerto is a stunning display of virtuosic brilliance where two solo instruments, piano and trumpet, compete and duet with one another.